Skip to main content

 Current Role

-During 2021, I have worked with the EDI SAT as a PGR representative to tackle issues of equality, diversity and inclusion that the student body feels affected by within the Psychology Department at Durham University.
+Being someone who deeply cares about equality, diversity, and inclusion (EDI) within and outside of my research, I have worked with the EDI self-assessment team as a Postgraduate Research (PGR) representative during 2021 to identify EDI issues that the student body feels affected by within the Psychology Department at Durham University.
+I have also helped with the Athena Swan Silver Award renewal application.

-During the academic year 2021/22, I was the representative of the PGR students in the Department of Psychology alongside Tyler Ross.
+During the academic year 2021/22, I was one of two PGR student representatives in the Department of Psychology alongside Tyler Ross.
 I was the main organiser of the 2022 PGR Conference.

 I have also carried out teaching, marking, and demonstrating in various first and second year courses within Psychology throughout my PhD.